TULiberalArts/History/pages/research.md

 ---
 ## Research Centers
 History degree and History minor students have access to three incredible research facilities at the College of Liberal Arts.
-Students can get involved at [The Center for the Study of Force and Diplomacy](#the-center-for-the-study-of-force-and-diplomacy), the Feinstein Center for American Jewish History](#the-feinstein-center-for-american-jewish-history) and/or the [Center for Public History](#center-for-public-history).
+Students can get involved at [The Center for the Study of Force and Diplomacy](#the-center-for-the-study-of-force-and-diplomacy), the [Feinstein Center for American Jewish History](#the-feinstein-center-for-american-jewish-history) and/or the [Center for Public History](#center-for-public-history).

 ___